For the Christian, prayer should be as involuntary as breathing - a steady, rhythmic, vital, life-sustaining part of all our waking moments.

 If you have never done this, I can promise you that you will be surprised.
-Your time spent at your easel, or wherever you create art, will be take on meaning and purpose.
+Time spent at your easel, or wherever you create art, will take on meaning and purpose.
 He will fill you with a sense of mission, even if it is only to find delight in Him.

 “Be still and know that I am God” Ps 46:10 is a form of Christian prayer that must be a potent weapon in the arsenal of any artist.

-This form of Christian prayer becomes the purposeful waiting for non-verbal instructions from the divine source.
+This form of Christian prayer becomes the purposeful waiting for non-verbal instructions from the Divine source from whom all true creativity stems.
 It is the invitation extended to One who rarely intrudes, but engages willingly, if invited.

 Overlook the temptation to consider it a waste of time.
-Being still before Him, is the most meaningful time that there is.
-Only then will conversation begin that results in the making of genuine heartfelt art.
-These conversations are sometimes lighthearted and full of playfulness, or sometimes have a gravity that is sobering.
+Being still before Him is the most meaningful time that there is.
+Only then will conversation begin that results in the making of genuine, heartfelt art.
+These conversations are often lighthearted and full of playfulness, or sometimes possess a gravity that is sobering.

 Keep in mind that God desires to lead you.
-This is His gift and seeking Him in exercising it, honors Him.
+Whatever ability you possess is His gift to you.
+Seeking Him in exercising it honors Him.
 Too often our pursuits as artists remain bogged down in concerns of design, color and technique.
 While this is important, our work is meaningful only because of our time with Him.